Same-sex marriage in Austria: Subsequent changes

 Another notable discrimination for same-sex couples concerned couples who had married abroad before 1 January 2019.
 Their relationship would not be automatically registered as a marriage upon coming back home in Austria, and the couples had to divorce first and then re-marry.
 An application to end this unequal treatment was submitted by SPÖ equal treatment spokesman Mario Lindner to the Committee on Internal Affairs in January 2019.
 RKL said that should the Ministry of the Interior insist on not rectifying this matter they would file a constitutional challenge in court.
 The Ministry issued regulations on 26 February 2019 permitting foreign same-sex marriages to be registered in Austria.

 Statistics

-The number of same-sex marriages performed in Austria is shown in the table below.
+By the end of 2024, 4,488 same-sex marriages had been performed in Austria.

 Religious performance

 The Evangelical Church of the Augsburg Confession in Austria has allowed its congregations to bless same-sex marriages since 2019.
 Couples who have first had a civil marriage can have their union blessed at the church service.
-The measure was passed by the synod in March 2019 by a two-thirds majority.
+The measure was passed with a two-thirds majority by the synod in March 2019.
 The church, with an estimated 265,000 followers, became the largest Christian denomination in Austria to offer same-sex marriages.
 The smaller Reformed Church in Austria has also allowed solemnizations of same-sex marriages since 2019.

 The Old Catholic Church of Austria has performed blessings of same-sex relationships since the late 1990s.
-In 2019, the church began discussing the possibility of blessing same-sex marriages, but has yet to take a final decision.
+In 2019, the church began discussing the possibility of blessing same-sex marriages.
+The synod passed a measure on 3 July 2022 allowing same-sex couples to marry in the church.

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Archbishop of Salzburg Franz Lackner reacted to the declaration, "I believe that the Church recognizes that a relationship between two of the same sex is not entirely without truth: there is love, there is loyalty, there is also hardship shared and lived in faithfulness.
+This should also be recognized", adding that "[b]asically, one can no longer say no" to a same-sex couple's request for a blessing.
+Blessings of same-sex unions are allowed in the Diocese of Linz.